ypcolxz/NoteUp/README.md

 - **UI Customization:** Personalize your interface by adding or removing elements through the ***Settings*** menu.

-- **Mini Mode:** When closed, NoteUp moves to your system tray.
-Click the tray icon to access a compact, expandable mini-version of the app. (➡️)

 - **Advanced Theming:** Personalize NoteUp with custom colors, background images, and even fonts!
 Get ready to make it truly yours. (➡️)

 #### (More customization options coming soon!)